Recipe for Sourdough Whole Wheat Hamburger Buns

 Turn dough onto a lightly floured surface and punch 2-3 times.
 Divide the dough into ten equal pieces.
 Roll each into a ball and flatten to about 1-inch thick.
 Place flattened balls on baking sheets lined with parchment paper or silicone baking mats.

-Egg Wash and Sesame Seeds
+Brush Tops of Buns with Egg Wash and Sprinkle with Sesame Seeds

 In a small bowl, combine one egg and water to make an egg wash.
 Gently brush egg wash over the buns and sprinkle with sesame seeds.